-The beef tataki tastes chewy, not flavourful and the steak does not have the nice bright red colour, assuming it is a good steak and fresh.
-For the dressings, there is not much taste and does not make a difference to the dish, other than for the presentation.
-The presentation looks appealing with diced orange and red pepper, onion, a few strands of watercress and spring mix on the side.
+The beef tataki tastes chewy, not flavourful and the steak lacks that nice bright red colour, assuming it is a good quality ribeye and fresh.
+As for the dressings, there is no flavour and does not contribute to the plate asides for the presentation.
+The presentation looks appealing with diced orange and red peppers, onion, a few strands of watercress and spring mix on the side.

 DRUNKEN GARLIC BUTTER MUSSELS ($8.80).

-The mussels are mid sized and not too small but tastes slightly overcooked.
-Also, the mussels do not taste dry and has a clear broth taste with garlic, but no hint of sake.
-The order comes with eight mussels and may be considered somewhat overpriced.
-Kamei Baru's mussels are a lot tastier.
+The mussels are a medium size and not too small, but are slightly overcooked.
+By no means are the mussels dry and there is a clear broth flavour along with garlic but not even a hint of sake.
+The order also comes with eight mussels and may be considered overpriced (sort of a given at a tapas restaurant?).
+Regardless, Kamei Baru's mussels are a lot tastier.

 YUKKE STYLE TUNA TARTAR WITH HALF BOILED EGG ($7.80).

 The tuna tartar tastes overly sweet from the overwhelming sauces.
-Also, the texture of the tartar is overly mushy and gooey, partly because of the poached egg.
-However, if the diced pieces of tuna were less mushy to begin with, the texture after mixing may have been less gooey and taste more appealing, or maybe a quail egg should have been used instead.
-This may be a bad comparison but the tartar at most restaurants in Japan tastes a lot better, tastier and has a soft firm paste texture.
-The tartar is also already prepared for diners on a chip or piece of seaweed, so customers only need to pick up a piece and eat.
+The texture is also too mushy and gooey, partly because of the poached egg.
+If the diced pieces of tuna were less mushy to begin with, the texture after mixing may have been less gooey and taste more appealing, or maybe a quail egg should have been used instead.
+This may be a bad comparison but the tartar at most restaurants in Japan taste a lot better, tastier and have a soft firm paste texture.
+The tartar is also already prepared on a chip or piece of seaweed, so customers only need to pick up a piece and eat.

-- Spacious and comfortable seating arrangements compared to other Guu locations
+- Spacious and comfortable seating arrangements compared to other Guu restaurants

 - Restaurant seems catered towards non-Japanese but most of the clientele are international Japanese students